I'm No Dummy: The Film’s Structure

-Author Kelly Asbury states, “Every ventriloquist today had Jimmy Nelson’s instructional album.
-So many people working today go back to that,” and Historian Tom Ladshaw points out “That’s what so many of us in the early sixties learned with, was that album.”
-He, Danny O’Day and Farfel were the spokespersons for Nestles Quick for over 10 years.
-Kelly Asbury concludes, “Jimmy Nelson really has two legacies.
-On a broad scale, his legacy is as one of the greatest television pitch men of all time.
+Author Kelly Asbury notes, “Every ventriloquist today had Jimmy Nelson’s instructional album.
+So many people working today go back to that,” and Historian Tom Ladshaw emphasizes, “That’s what so many of us in the early sixties learned with, was that album.”
+Jimmy Nelson, along with his characters Danny O’Day and Farfel, served as the spokespersons for Nestles Quick for over 10 years.
+Asbury concludes, “Jimmy Nelson really has two legacies.
+On a broad scale, his legacy is as one of the greatest television pitchmen of all time.
 He really is part of an era of people who did television commercials, who did them live.
-His other legacy is also as a very generous guy in teaching young ventriloquists; up and coming ventriloquists over the years who were interested in the art form from his instructional records.”
-Clips include his appearances on the Ed Sullivan Show, Texaco Star Theater as well as Nestles Quick commercials.
+His other legacy is also as a very generous guy in teaching young ventriloquists; up-and-coming ventriloquists over the years who were interested in the art form from his instructional records.”
+The clips include his appearances on the Ed Sullivan Show, Texaco Star Theater, as well as Nestles Quick commercials.